googleapis/sdk-platform-java/library_generation/README.md

 # Generate a repository containing GAPIC Client Libraries

-The script, `entry_point.py`, allows you to generate a repository containing GAPIC client libraries with googleapis commit history (a monorepo, for example, google-cloud-java) from a configuration file.
+The script, `entry_point.py`, allows you to generate a repository containing GAPIC client libraries with change history (a monorepo, for example, google-cloud-java) from a configuration file.

 ## Environment